Macedonius I

 - Why was Macedonianism (Pneumatomachianism) considered dangerous?

 - Macedonianism was considered dangerous because it challenged the doctrine of the Trinity by denying the full divinity of the Holy Spirit.
-This undermined the Nicene Creed, which was central to maintaining unity and orthodoxy in the early Church.
-By suggesting that the Holy Spirit was a subordinate creature, it threatened the Church's understanding of God as a unified triune being.
+This undermined the Nicene Creed, which was central to maintaining unity and orthodoxy in the early Christian Church.
+By suggesting the Holy Spirit was a subordinate creature, it threatened the coherence of the Christian understanding of God as three co-equal persons.

 - What exactly did Macedonius I teach?

-- Macedonius I taught that the Holy Spirit was not fully God but rather a creature or minister subordinate to the Father and the Son.
-While he accepted the Nicene formula regarding the divinity of the Son, he denied that the Holy Spirit shared the same divine essence as the Father and the Son.
+- Macedonius I taught that the Holy Spirit was not fully God but rather a creation or minister of the Father and the Son.
+While he accepted the Nicene Creed's affirmation of the Son's divinity, he denied the same status to the Holy Spirit.
+This teaching placed the Holy Spirit in a subordinate position within the Trinity.

 - Why did Macedonianism (Pneumatomachianism) spread so widely?